-1 Michigan Student Data System (MSDS) is the statewide data system for all schools/students.
+1 Michigan Student Data System (MSDS) is the statewide system for all schools/students.

-- 3. Calculations are performed for each given racial/ethnic subgroup (American Indian, Asian, Black, Hispanic, Native Hawaiian or Other Pacific Islander, White, or Two or More Races) with - more than 10 students in a given setting (separate facilities and in the general classroom setting less than 40% of the school day).
-The educational environments "public or private special education school building at public expense" and "public or private residential facility at public expense" are considered "separate facilities" and - more than 30 students with IEPs in the ISD/member district. - 4.
-A Risk Ratio (RR) is used for a particular racial/ethnic subgroup when there are more than 10 students in a given setting in all other racial/ethnic subgroups (setting comparison group) and more than 30 students with IEPs in the ISD/member district comparison group. - 5.
-An Alternate Risk Ratio (ARR) is used for a particular racial/ethnic subgroup when there are - 10 or fewer students in a given setting in all other racial/ethnic subgroups (settings comparison group)3. - 30 or fewer students with IEPs in the ISD/member district comparison group.4 - 6.
-Two sets of risk ratios (ARR and/or RR) are calculated, using the operating and resident data, for each racial/ethnic group in a given setting (separate facilities and in the general education classroom setting less than 40% of the school day).
+- 3. Calculations are performed for each given racial/ethnic subgroup (American Indian, Asian, Black, Hispanic, Native Hawaiian or Other Pacific Islander, White, or Two or More Races) with - more than 10 students in a given disability category (all disabilities, autism spectrum disorder, cognitive impairment, emotional impairment, other health impairment, specific learning disability and speech and language impairment) and - more than 30 students in the ISD/member district's general education population. - 4.
+A Risk Ratio (RR) is used to determine significant disproportionality for a particular racial/ethnic subgroup when there are more than 10 students in the given disability category in all other racial/ethnic subgroups (disability comparison group) and more than 30 students in the general education comparison group.
+There are two disability comparison groups: - All students with an IEP of any other racial/ethnic subgroup. - All students in the specific disability category among the other racial/ethnic subgroups - 5.
+An Alternate Risk Ratio (ARR) is used to determine significant disproportionality for a particular racial/ethnic subgroup when there are: - 10 or fewer students with an IEP in all other racial/ethnic subgroups (disability comparison group).3 There are two disability comparison groups: - All students with an IEP of any other racial/ethnic subgroup. - All students in the specific disability category among the other racial/ethnic subgroups. - 30 or fewer students with IEPs in the district comparison group.4 - 6.
+Two sets of the two ratios (ARR and/or RR) are calculated, using the operating district and resident district data, for each racial/ethnic group across all disabilities and for each racial/ethnic group within each of the six designated disability categories.
 Operating data refers to where the students attend school.
-All students are included in operating counts including non-public students being served by the ISD/member district. - If there is an operating ratio but no resident ratio (due to a small number of resident students), the operating ratio is used to determine significant disproportionality.
+All students are included in operating counts including non-public students being served by the ISD/member district.

-4 No calculation is performed if there are 30 or fewer students with IEPs in the statewide comparison group.
+4 No calculation is performed if there are 30 or fewer students in the statewide general education comparison group.

-3 No calculation is performed if there are 10 or fewer students in the statewide setting comparison group.
+3 No calculation is performed if there are 10 or fewer students in the statewide disability comparison group.